CharlieJT/Recipes/tests.md

 - The form is sitting correctly on the page.
 - Each required input field in the form has a red asterisk next to it.
-- Each input field has been auto-filled with the correct information stored in MongoDB.
+- Each input field has been auto filled with the correct information stored in MongoDB.
 - The breadcrumb was sitting correctly with the correct links & linking to their respective page.
 - Each input field was correctly animating when the input field is active & that it's changing colour.
-- Validation is implemented correctly and if the 'Update Recipe' button is clicked with a required field being empty, it will flag up with red text underneath all of the fields that need to be filled.
+- Validation is implemented correctly and if the 'Update Recipe' button is clicked with a required field being empty, it will flag up with red text underneath all the fields that need to be filled.
-- When all of the required fields are filled in, & the 'Update Recipe' button is clicked, it will fire off the 'update_recipe' function in app.py & redirect to the recipe listing page with the recipe being updated with the correct information.
+- When all the required fields are filled in, & the 'Update Recipe' button is clicked, it will fire off the 'update_recipe' function in app.py & redirect to the recipe listing page with the recipe being updated with the correct information.
-- A recipe can still be editted if an 'optional' field is not filled out.
+- A recipe can still be edited if an 'optional' field is not filled out.
 - The recipe had been successfully updated by viewing the recipe on the recipe page & checked to ensure it is visible in MongoDB with the viewing count set to '1'.